 12) Distance Yourself

-After having gained feedback from several fresh eyes, it’s time to refresh yours.
+After having gained feedback from several pairs of fresh eyes, it’s time to refresh yours.
 Put down your personal statement and go about your daily life.
 Forget about it for a while.

 Let a few days pass before you return to it.
 Then read it out loud again.
-You’ll be surprised to notice characteristics you didn’t catch before.
+You’ll be surprised to notice errors and examples of awkward phrases you didn’t catch before.
 Edit out parts you dislike, improve others, and retain good portions.

 13) Be Authentic